top of page

 These words, taken from today’s gospel, from this little vignette of Jesus and Simon’s mother-in-law, this is what you might call a loaded sentence.

-If you are a 21st century feminist, as I aspire to be, your first reaction might be that this sentence is loaded with assumptions about patriarchy and gender roles.
+If you are a 21st century feminist, your first reaction might be that this sentence is loaded with assumptions about patriarchy and gender roles.
 I mean, really, Simon, your mother-in-law has been sick in bed with a fever, and the moment she feels better you expect her to be serving drinks to you and your friends?
-Sometimes that’s how we read this verse, sometimes that’s how we react.
-It gets even worse if we hear church people use scripture verses like this to promote gender roles and enforce biases against women.
-So if that’s your reaction, I get it, and I share it, and we need to point these things out rather than simply let them slide.
+Sometimes that’s how we react to this sentence, and it gets even worse if we hear church people use scripture verses like this to promote and enforce biases against women.
+So if that’s your reaction, I get it, and I sympathize, and we need to point these things out rather than simply let them slide.

-But Mark, the gospel writer, is not a 21st century feminist.
+But Mark, the gospel writer, is not a twenty-first century feminist.
 He’s a first century theologian.
 He’s loaded up this sentence alright, but he’s loaded it up with two incredibly important theological words.

 “Jesus raised her, and she began to serve.”
 “Raised” and “serve”.
 Raised to serve.

-Raised, ‘lifted up’ in some translations, is the verb form of resurrection.
+Raised is the verb form of resurrection.
 In this first chapter of Mark, Jesus raises Simon’s mother-in-law.
 In the final chapter, the angels will tell the women who come to the tomb that Jesus has been raised.
-Today, and every Sunday, we are here because we celebrate resurrection.
+Today and every Sunday we are here because we celebrate resurrection.
 Usually we think of the big “Resurrection”, resurrection with a capital R, that first Easter when Jesus rose from the dead to new life.
 But we can also think of resurrection as something that happens all around us, something that needs to happen all around us.
-That needs to happen to us and for us.

-And if ever we had to be reminded of our need be raised up, I think the pandemic has done that for us.
-We are tired, we are worried, we are down, we long to be raised up.
+I don’t think we need to be reminded of our need be raised up.
+Look around.
+Read the news.
+Too often we are tired, we are worried, we are down.
+We long to be raised up.

 There are so many things that can get us down, so many forces that can suck the life out of us.
 Last Sunday’s gospel was about a man who was possessed by an unclean spirit.
 That’s how people in the first century talked about the forces that weigh us down.
-We name these things differently: illness, addiction, abuse, racism, depression.
+We name these things differently: addiction, abuse, poverty, racism - or maybe it’s just the challenges of daily living that are weighing us down

-Some of these things are huge; others might seem small and relatively innocuous, that is, until they knock us off our feet.
+Some of the forces that bring us down, things like wars and climate change are huge; other weights might seem small and relatively innocuous - that is, until they knock us off our feet.

-I expect that you know what it’s like to be sick.
-We hear a lot about illness these days.
+You know what it’s like to be sick.
+We all do.
 It’s draining.
 It’s isolating.
 It’s scary.
 Simon’s mother-in-law is sick with a fever, at home, in bed.
-She didn’t get to go to the synagogue today, she didn’t get to be with her community, she didn’t get to witness what Jesus did.
-She didn’t get to share in the amazement of the crowds.
-No she’s at home, sick in bed, likely in pain, surely, she’s afraid – after all, there was no Tylenol to take away the pain of a fever in the first century, and no anti-biotics to treat the infection.
+She didn’t get to go to the synagogue that day, she didn’t get to be with her community, she didn’t get to witness what Jesus did.
+She didn’t get to share in the amazement of the crowd.
+Likely, she is in pain, and afraid – after all, there was no Tylenol to take away the pain of a fever in the first century, and no anti-biotics to treat the infection.
 She might never get out of bed again.
-And so there’s an urgency when Jesus gets to the house of Simon and Andrew, and they tell him about her right away, and he goes to her bedside.
-First, he takes her by the hand.
-Human touch is a powerful thing.
-That’s something that many of us once took for granted but we sure have been reminded of the power of human touch over the past year.
-He takes her by the hand, and he raises her up.
+There’s an urgency when Jesus gets to the house of Simon and Andrew.
+They tell him about her right away, and he goes straight to her bedside.
+Jesus takes her by the hand and he raises her up.

 That’s resurrection.
-We don’t have to limit the word to a literal death to life experience, Mark doesn’t.
+We don’t have to limit the word to a literal death to life experience.
+Mark doesn’t.
 Resurrection is to be raised up.
-It’s that experience of suddenly feeling the fever break, of having renewed strength and vitality flow through your body, mind and spirit.
-We know that feeling, you know what that’s like, whatever form it takes.
+It’s that experience of suddenly feeling the fever break, and having renewed strength and vitality flow through your body, mind and spirit.
+Most of us know the feeling, you’ve experienced it.
 We know the life-sucking feeling of being held down and oppressed, and we know what it’s like to be set free and restored to new life.

 Jesus came to raise us up.
 To give us new life.
 Jesus proclaimed a new way of being, a new way of living, a new kingdom, the kingdom of God he called it, in which people are raised to new life.
 Over and over again.
 As many times as it takes.